philcryer/quotes/company-quotes.md

 * Works on my machine™
 * It just works™
 * Have you cleared your cache?™
 * As with any large change/shift like this, rumors and speculation will be rampant today and over the next few days.
-Please do not contribute to this by passing on information that you’ve heard
+Please do not contribute to this by passing on information that you’ve heard™
-* Due to the technical nature of your position, our expectation is that you are able to unplug your computer/monitor/keyboard/mouse/peripheral equipment
-* That will come up at the review™

-## MS - you think you hate it now...
+## You think you hate it now...
 _a new section in our canon - selling products you know and love_

 * one customer we should have kicked to the curb